Bunkerbuster/BubbleSort/README.md

 This project provides a basic example of the Bubble Sort algorithm implemented in C#.
 It's meant for educational purposes and to demonstrate how the algorithm works.

+bubble sort = pairs of adjacent elements are compared, and the elements swapped if they are not in order

+- Quadratic time O(n^2)
+- Smaller datasets not a big problem
+- the bigger the dataset the slower this algorithm becomes

 ## Usage

 Bubble Sort is a simple sorting algorithm that can be used to sort arrays of data in ascending or descending order.
 You can use the provided implementation as a reference or a starting point for your own sorting needs.